Maduro stands in for Venezuela's ailing Chavez in key speech

 “He asked (Oil Minister) Rafael Ramirez about things ... we could say our commander is climbing the hill again, he is advancing,” Maduro told a meeting of state governors at which he shook hands with Capriles.

-The opposition called on the Washington-based Organization of American States this week to give it the chance to speak at a session about Chavez’s absence and what it said were developments that threatened democracy in Venezuela.
+The opposition called on the Washington-based Organization of American States this week to give it the chance to brief members on Chavez’s absence and what it said were developments that threatened democracy in Venezuela.

 Opposition leaders say a caretaker president should be appointed and new elections held within 30 days of Chavez’s absence being made formal, as called for in the constitution.